-Stopping Zion is the key to outdueling Duke in March Madness
+Glass sneaker?
+Stopping Zion the key to March Madness

 The other 67 teams in the NCAA Tournament now have three weeks to figure out how to slow the 6-foot-7, 285-pound freshman who, many times this season, has appeared unstoppable.

-“I think there’s a verve when he’s in there,” Duke associate head coach John Scheyer said.
+“I think there’s a verve when he’s in there,” Duke associate head coach Jon Scheyer said.
 “I think it’s both ends.
 He’s a guy who eliminates easy baskets and he can get you some easy baskets.”

 Williamson led the Blue Devils to the Atlantic Coast Conference title and ended any doubt about his health, or his willingness to finish his season playing college ball before heading to the NBA.
 His status had been shaky since the Feb.
 20 blowout of his Nike sent him tumbling to the ground, writhing in pain with a Grade 1 knee sprain.